OfficeDev/microsoft-teams-library-js/packages/teams-js/devdocs/architecture.md

 Since developing new capabilties necessitates some amount of iteration and support rollout time, new capabilities (and their functions) still under development should be TSDoc tagged with the [@beta](https://tsdoc.org/pages/tags/beta/) tag.
 This ensures that potential consumers are aware that any and all functionality in that capability can change in the future and that they should not use it in production apps.

-It **strongly** discouraged that private capabilities be used for this purpose.
+It is **strongly** discouraged that private capabilities be used for this purpose.
 Develop new capabilities in the public space with [@beta](https://tsdoc.org/pages/tags/beta/) tags.

 ## Private APIs